kennedyjustin/BolusGPT/README.md

 # BolusGPT

-BolusGPT is an OpenAI Custom GPT that calculates [bolus]() insulin doses via natural language.
+BolusGPT is an OpenAI Custom GPT that calculates [bolus](https://en.wikipedia.org/wiki/Bolus_(medicine)) insulin doses via natural language.
 Users can use text or voice for prompts like the following:

 > Bolus dose for an 8 oz steak, a cup of cooked broccoli, and a cup of brown rice.

 > Change my insulin-carb-ratio to 1:6.

 The calculation is done on an HTTP server and the API is exposed to the Custom GPT via an "Action" (function calling).
-The server integrates with [Dexcom CGMs]() to get the user's real-time blood glucose level and trend, and also stores static settings like the user's insulin-to-carb ratio.
+The server integrates with Dexcom CGMs (via a port of [pydexcom](https://github.com/gagebenne/pydexcom/)) to get the user's real-time blood glucose level and trend, and also stores static settings like the user's insulin-to-carb ratio.

-Insulin dosing is under the purview of the FDA, so users are required to self-host the server.
+**Important Note**: Insulin dosing is under the purview of the FDA, so users are required to self-host the server.
 All of the resources required to build the Custom GPT, along with a [setup guide](./SETUP.md) is included in the repository.

 ## Demo